Private Pilot Course

 If you don't stall you can't spin.
 This lesson covers the aerodynamic theory supporting that truth.

-Every single engine airplane has a tendency to turn one way or the other.
+Every single-engine airplane has a tendency to turn one way or the other.
 Airplanes manufactured in the United States tend to turn to the left.

 Chapter 2: Instruments and Systems